Neck aetiology, autonomic and immune implications, exercise and diet in the musculoskeletal physiotherapy management of Post Concussion Syndrome (PCS)

 Physical Examination : cervical and thoracic spine

 Due to the Joint Hypermobility Syndrome (JHS) it was difficult to ascertain neck dysfunction based on range of movement testing.
 ROM were unremarkable except for lateral flexion which demonstrated altered intervertebral motion in both directions.
 Palpation using Australian and New Zealand manual therapy techniques such as passive accessory glides (upslopes and downslopes and traction) exhibited muscles spasms in the upper right cervical spine.
 In particular, the right C1/2 regions demonstrated most marked restrictions in movement.
 Eye - Neck proprioceptive assessment using blind folds and laser pointer also revealed marked variance from the normal.
-Repositioning error using the laser pointer with rotation demonstrated marked inability to reposition accurately from the left, tending to be short and at times completely missing the bullseye.
+Repositioning error (RPE) using the laser pointer with rotation demonstrated marked inability to reposition accurately from the left, tending to be short and at times completely missing the bullseye.
 Gaze stability with body rotation was NAD.
 Gaze stability whilst walking displayed some difficulty.
-Laser pointer tracing of the alphabet was wildly inaccurate.
-Thoracic ring relocation testing also revealed several annomalies, which may have also accounted for some autonomic dysfunction.
+Laser pointer tracing of the alphabet was wildly inaccurate and cognitively demanding.
+Thoracic ring relocation testing also revealed several annomalies, which may have also accounted for some of the autonomic dysfunction observed.

 Occulomotor assessment and training

 The upper cervical spine (atlas and axis) represents approximately 50% of the available rotation.
 An investigation into the environmental and physiological factors affecting football (soccer) head impct biomechanics found that rotational acceleration was one of the few factors approaching significance and concluded that more research should be undertaken to evaluate this (Mihalik et al 2017 Med Sc Sp Ex, 49, 10, 2093-2101).